The Ball is in Your Court

 By C. Kenneth Mitchell, Jr., MD FACS

-But somewhere along the way, your body, the most incredible machine ever made, will learn how to overcome and compensate for almost any restriction placed upon it.
-After a gastric bypass operation, the new stomach is small.
-Initially this new ‘pouch’ functions as a cup, but as your surgical anatomy matures, two things happen.
-Studies discuss that (1) the pouch, in some cases could double in size overtime.
-And (2) as the new pouch matures, the ability to eat more food at each meal is realized.
-This is made possible by the pouch learning to empty while you eat.
+But somewhere along the way, your body, the most incredible machine ever made, will learn how to overcome and compensate for almost any restriction placed upon it by your bariatric procedure.
 These changes allow patients to eat more food, eat more often, and consume more calories.
-But the question remains, “How does a postoperative patient maintain weight loss success while the body adapts to these surgically imposed changes?”
+Additionally, old habits may return.
+So the question remains, “How does a postoperative patient maintain weight loss success while the body adapts to these surgically imposed changes?”
 The answer is very simple: COMPLIANCE.

 Short-term success is directly related to surgical changes, but long-term success relies on long-term compliance by the patient.
 The key to long-term success is adherence to an appropriate diet, participation in a regular exercise program, and commitment to consuming daily vitamins and supplements.
 I use this analogy to illustrate this concept to my patients: if you purchase a car, and never changed the oil, never rotated the tires, never had it serviced, and overall, did not care for it appropriately, over time the car would fail to operate normally.
 Thus the product would ultimately fail you.
 Your bariatric operation is no different.